-EBITDA is defined as net income (loss) before interest, taxes, depreciation and amortization.
+(2) EBITDA is defined as net income (loss) before interest, taxes, depreciation and amortization.
 We believe it is a useful financial performance measure for us and for our stockholders and is a complement to net income and other financial performance measures provided in accordance with GAAP.
-We use EBITDA to measure the financial performance of our operating hotels because it excludes expenses such as depreciation and amortization, taxes and interest expense, which are not indicative of operating performance.
-By excluding interest expense, EBITDA measures our financial performance irrespective of our capital structure or how we finance our properties and operations.
-By excluding depreciation and amortization expense, which can vary from hotel to hotel based on a variety of factors unrelated to the hotels' financial performance, we can more accurately assess the financial performance of our hotels.
-Under GAAP, hotel properties are recorded at historical cost at the time of acquisition and are depreciated on a straight line basis.
-By excluding depreciation and amortization, we believe EBITDA provides a basis for measuring the financial performance of hotels unrelated to historical cost.
-However, because EBITDA excludes depreciation and amortization, it does not measure the capital we require to maintain or preserve our fixed assets.
-In addition, because EBITDA does not reflect interest expense, it does not take into account the total amount of interest we pay on outstanding debt nor does it show trends in interest costs due to changes in our borrowings or changes in interest rates.
-EBITDA, as calculated by us, may not be comparable to EBITDA reported by other companies that do not define EBITDA exactly as we define the term.
+We use EBITDA to measure the financial performance of our operating hotels because it excludes expenses such as depreciation and amortization, taxes and operations.
+By excluding depreciation and amortization expense, which can vary from hotel to hotel based on a variety of factors unrelated to the hotels' financial performance, we can more accurately assess the financial performance of our operating.
+By excluding depreciation and amortization, taxes and operations.
+By excluding depreciation and amortization, expense, which can vary from hotel to hotel based on a variety of factors unrelated to the hotels' financial performance, we can more accurately assess the financial performance of our on hotels.
+Under GAAP, hotel properties are recorded at historical cost at the time of acquisition and are depreciation and amortization, it does not measure the capital verequire to maintain or preserve our fixed assets.
+In addition, because EBITDA does not reflect interest expense, it does not take into account the total amount of interest we pay on outstanding debr nor does it show trends in interest costs due to changes in our borrowings or changes in interest rates.
+EBITDA as calculated by us, may not be comparable to EBITDA reported by other companies that do not define EBITDA exactly as we define the term.
 Because we use EBITDA to evaluate our financial performance, we reconcile it to net income (loss) which is the most comparable financial measure calculated and presented in accordance with GAAP.
-EBITDA does not represent cash generated from operating activities determined in accordance with GAA
+BBITDA do evaluate our financial performance, we reconcile it to net income (loss) which is the most comparable financial measure calculated and presented in accordance with GAAP.
+BENTDA dos not represent cash generated from operatin

 Historical Pro Forma

 Period from May 6, 2004 to December 31, 2004 Fiscal Year ended December 31, 2004

 Net loss \$ (2,117,625) \$ (11,033,176)

 Interest expense 773,101 12,337,504

 Income tax benefit (1,582,113) (2,993,596)

-Depreciation and amortization 1,053,283 17,713,467
+Depreciation and amortization 1,053,283 (2,993,596) 17,713,467

 EBITDA \$ (1,873,354) \$ 16,024,199

-- (3) Fiscal year 2004 pro forma EBITDA includes the impact of approximately \$7.2 million of non-cash straight-line ground rent expense recorded for the Bethesda Marriott Suites and Courtyard Manhattan/Fifth Avenue ground leases. - (4) Historical amounts relate to the period from hotel acquisition to December 31, 2004.
+(3) Fiscal year 2004 pro forma EBITDA includes the impact of approximately \$7.2 million of non-cash straight-line ground rent expense recorded for the Bethesda Marriott Suites and Courtyard Manhattan/Fifth Avenue ground leases.

+(4) Historical amounts relate to the period from hotel acquisition to December 31, 2004.
 Pro forma amounts relate to the fiscal year ended December 31, 2004.